Lirim Kastrati (footballer, born February 1999): Bologna

 On 23 July 2018, Kastrati signed a three-year contract with Campionato Primavera 2 club Bologna.
 On 15 September 2018, he made his debut in a 1–1 home draw against SPAL after being named in the starting line-up.

 Újpest

 On 22 July 2020, Kastrati signed his first professional contract with Nemzeti Bajnokság I side Újpest after agreeing to a four-year deal and receiving squad number 62.
 On 15 August 2020, he was named as a Újpest substitute for the first time in a Nemzeti Bajnokság I match against Paksi.
 His debut with Újpest came eight days later against Budafoki MTE after being named in the starting line-up, and assists in his side's only goal during a 1–1 home draw.

+Widzew Łódź

+On 28 January 2024, Kastrati signed a two-and-a-half-year deal with Polish Ekstraklasa club Widzew Łódź.
+He made his debut on 11 February, in a 1–3 loss with Jagiellonia Białystok.
+He terminated his contract with Widzew by mutual consent on 31 May 2025.